techwitch74/TSS/README.md

   CONTROLS
-    AcceptEula      - do not ask at first run to accept Disclaimer assist          - TSS Buddy: read aloud TSS instructions CLUE[:on|off]   - CLUE=Collection of Logs and the User Experience - Tool for performance problems (Xperf, PALPerfMon), see .\CLUE\Clue Usage Guide.docx [def = install, :off = un-install]
+    AcceptEula      - do not ask at first run to accept Disclaimer assist          - TSS Buddy: read aloud TSS instructions capML           - add captureMultilayer=yes for NetSh trace start commands, injects the ndiscap before and after every (ndis) (lwf) filter driver
+    CLUE[:on|off]   - CLUE=Collection of Logs and the User Experience - Tool for performance problems (Xperf, PALPerfMon), see .\CLUE\Clue Usage Guide.docx [def = install, :off = un-install]
-    DataDisk:<DriveLetter> - to specify Disk drive letter for resulting data, default is disk C; example: DataDisk:E Debug           - invoke current command with Debug facility - it will set Env variable _DbgOut=1 DumpType        - set the memory dump option using x64\kdbgctrl.exe <options>, -sd <dump type> - active|automatic|full|kernel|mini
+    DataDisk:<DriveLetter> - to specify Disk drive letter for resulting data, default is disk C; example: DataDisk:E DataFolder:<FolderName> - to specify an existing foldername on the Datadisk used to store resulting data, i.e. 'Temp' folder
+    Debug           - invoke current command with Debug facility - it will set Env variable _DbgOut=1 DumpType        - set the memory dump option using x64\kdbgctrl.exe <options>, -sd <dump type> - active|automatic|full|kernel|mini
     Discard         - can be used at OFF, to dismiss and delete all data collected in current Tss run